khushboogangwani/SQL-Projects/README.md

-# SQL-Projects
 Project Overview:

-This repository houses two distinct projects focusing on data analysis using SQL queries followed by visualization using Power BI.
-The projects revolve around exploring datasets structured according to the classic model of MySQL and the Maven Movies dataset.
-Through SQL analysis and Power BI visualization, these projects aim to derive insights and present them in an intuitive manner.
+This repository contains two projects focused on data analysis using SQL queries on datasets structured according to the classic model of MySQL databases.
+The projects include SQL analysis on the MySQL Classic Model dataset and SQL analysis on the Maven Movies dataset.
+Each project employs SQL queries to extract insights and perform various analytical tasks on the respective datasets.

 Project 1: MySQL Classic Model Dataset Analysis

-In this project, SQL queries are employed to analyze a dataset structured according to the classic model of the MySQL database.
-The analysis encompasses various SQL operations such as extraction, filtering, aggregation, and joining to derive meaningful insights from relational data.
+The MySQL Classic Model dataset analysis project involves utilizing SQL queries to analyze a dataset structured according to the classic model of the MySQL database.
+The project emphasizes extracting meaningful insights from relational data using SQL operations.

 Key Highlights:

-Utilization of SQL queries for data manipulation and analysis.
+SQL queries to extract, filter, and manipulate data.
-Aggregation functions for summarizing information across different dimensions.
+Aggregation functions for summarizing information.
-Joins and subqueries to integrate data from multiple tables.
+Joins and subqueries to combine data from multiple tables.
-Detailed documentation of SQL scripts and analysis findings.
-Project 2: Maven Movies Dataset Visualization with Power BI
+Project 2: Maven Movies Dataset SQL Analysis

-The Maven Movies dataset visualization project focuses on creating dynamic and interactive dashboards using Power BI.
-The dataset contains information about movies, and Power BI is leveraged to visualize various aspects of this data, enabling stakeholders to gain actionable insights effortlessly.
+The Maven Movies dataset SQL analysis project focuses on leveraging SQL queries to analyze a dataset containing information about movies.
+Various SQL operations are employed to extract insights, perform calculations, and generate reports on the dataset.

 Key Highlights:

-Creation of visually appealing dashboards using Power BI.
-Implementation of interactive visualizations such as charts, graphs, and maps.
-Integration of multiple data sources for comprehensive analysis.
-In-depth documentation of visualization design choices and insights derived.
+Utilizing SQL queries for data analysis and manipulation.
+Performing calculations and aggregations to derive insights.
+Generating reports and summaries based on SQL analysis